An Overview of On-chip Inductors for Integrated Circuits IC. Types, Pro & Cons

 Monolithic on-chip inductors are named planar spiral inductors.
 These on-chip inductors are just metal lines turning around forming spires.

-Planar inductors can achieved low inductance values.
-But in comparison with on-chip active inductors, they have a better linearity and a low level of noise.
+Planar inductors can achieve low inductance values, but in comparison with on-chip active inductors, they perform better in terms of linearity and a low level of noise because the only noise generation mechanism is the loss due to the series resistance and leakage.

 simple layer metal spire